allround-software-engineering/blog/docs/_posts/2020-05-16-handbook-error-handling.markdown

 Example of implicit error handling:
 - Relying on JVM's exit-on-unhandled exception behavior to exit on any exception.
-- Retry API call if it fails for some unkown error.
+- Retry API call if it fails for some unknown error.

 In practice, it is impossible and not economical to fully enumerate all possible error situations and handle them explicitly.
 Therefore, we need to make use of both explicit and implicit error handling.